DaGaMs/UIExpandableTableView/README.md

 # UIExpandableTableView
 UIExpandableTableView is a UITableView subclass that gives you easy access to expandable and collapsable sections by just implementing a few more delegate and dataSource protocols.

+# Changes from original UIExpandableTableView
+Code was added to initWithCoder: that enabled normal UIExpandableTableView use when created from Interface Builder

 ## How to use UIExpandableTableView

 * Load the UIExpandableTableView in a UITableViewController